-As of 31st December 2022, the Board comprised of 2 executive directors and 4 non-executive directors.
+As at 31 December 2023 the Board comprised of 2 executive directors and 4 non-executive directors.

 2.2 Board - Diversity Policy

 It is the Board's responsibility to identify, evaluate and select candidates for the Board of the Company and thus a predetermined procedure is followed for such a selection.